MadinaAmangeldina/Personal-Portfolio/README.md

 # Personal Portfolio

-Showcases technical skills, projects, and experience, with the ability to cantact directly.
+Postfolio of projects, technical skills, and experience, with direct contact form.